SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 \subsubsection{Consensus Decentralization}

-Consensus ~\cite{zhang_2019_analysis,smith_2021_consensus,cachin_2017_blockchain,bach_2018_comparative} is defined as a state where all the entities or nodes of a blockchain system maintain the same distributed ledger.
-Consensus acts as the fundamental mechanism to maintain a blockchain system and information stored within a blockchain ~\cite{du_2017_a,saleh_2020_blockchain,halaburda_2021_an}. ~\citeN{eyal_2015_the} shows that the decentralization of consensus is crucial to the security of a blockchain system. \citeN{cong_2020_decentralized} and \citeN{kwu_2019_an} define consensus decentralization as the “evenness” in the distribution of “mining power” in proof of work (PoW) permissionless blockchains. ~\citeN{liu_2022_understanding} and \citeN{li_2020_comparison} describe consensus decentralization as the distribution in voting delegation power (the power to delegate creators of blocks) for delegated proof of stake (DPoS) blockchains.
+Consensus \cite{zhang_2019_analysis,smith_2021_consensus,cachin_2017_blockchain,bach_2018_comparative} is defined as a state where all the entities or nodes of a blockchain system maintain the same distributed ledger.
+Consensus is the fundamental mechanism to maintain a blockchain system and information stored within a blockchain \cite{du_2017_a,saleh_2020_blockchain,halaburda_2021_an}.
+Eyal (2015) \cite{eyal_2015_the} shows that the decentralization of consensus is crucial to the security of a blockchain system.
+Cong et al. (2022) \cite{cong_2020_decentralized} and Wu et al. (2019) \cite{kwu_2019_an} define consensus decentralization as the “evenness” in the distribution of “mining power” in proof of work (PoW) permissionless blockchains.
+Liu et al. (2022) \cite{liu_2022_understanding} and Li and Palanisamy (2020) \cite{li_2020_comparison} describe consensus decentralization as the distribution in voting delegation power (the power to delegate creators of blocks) for delegated proof of stake (DPoS) blockchains.

-Consensus decentralization thus characterizes the decentralization in the participation of consensus processes, such as mining in PoW protocols and staking or voting in proof of stake (PoS) protocols. ~\citeN{gochhayat_2020_measuring,kwon_2019_impossibility,lin_2021_measuring,li_2020_comparison,gencer_2018_decentralization,srinivasan_2017_quantifying,cong_2022_inclusion} and \citeN{kwu_2019_an} empirically measure consensus decentralization using metrics such as the Gini coefficient, Shannon entropy, and the Nakamoto coefficient. ~\citeN{arnosti_2022_bitcoin,cong_2020_decentralized,chu_2018_the,eyal_2018_majority,capponi_2021_proofofwork} and \citeN{gervais_2014_is} theoretically examine the decentralization of consensus protocols using methods such as game theory to model consensus participation and equilibrium.
+Consensus decentralization thus characterizes the decentralization in the participation of consensus processes, such as mining PoW protocols and staking or voting in proof of stake (PoS) protocols.
+Cong et al. (2022) \cite{cong_2022_inclusion}, Gencer et al. (2018) \cite{gencer_2018_decentralization}, Kwon et al. (2019) \cite{kwon_2019_impossibility}, Li and Palanisamy (2020) \cite{li_2020_comparison}, Lin et al. (2021) \cite{lin_2021_measuring}, Srinivasan (2017) \cite{srinivasan_2017_quantifying} and Wu et al. (2019) \cite{kwu_2019_an}\footnote{Wu et al. (2019) \cite{kwu_2019_an} discover that Bitcoin is 12\% more decentralized than Ethereum in terms of mining power and 9\% more decentralized in terms of wealth.} empirically measure consensus decentralization using metrics such as the Gini coefficient, Shannon entropy, and the Nakamoto coefficient.
+Arnosti and Weinberg (2022) \cite{arnosti_2022_bitcoin}, Capponi et al. (2021) \cite{capponi_2021_proofofwork}, Chu and Wang (2018) \cite{chu_2018_the}, Cong et al. (2020) \cite{cong_2020_decentralized}, Eyal and Sirer (2018) \cite{eyal_2018_majority} and Gervais et al. (2014) \cite{gervais_2014_is} theoretically examine the decentralization of consensus protocols using methods such as game theory to model consensus participation and equilibrium.
+Xu et al. (2018) \cite{xu2018eos} theoretically examine the decentralization of DPoS-based blockchains and their vulnerabilities.
+Berman (2018) \cite{berman_2018_eos} and Xu et al. (2018) \cite{xu2018eos} discuss the prevalence of voting collusion on DPoS-based blockchains that lead to centralization.